-A current project which has taken up much of my time but is just coming to an end, is the inspection and recording of historic buildings in connection with the Branxton & Crookham Village Atlas Project.
-This is a community project administered by the Till Valley Archaeological Society with the aid of a grant from the Heritage Lottery Fund.
-In addition to the Historic Buildings Group, there are three other groups of volunteers dealing with archaeology, social history and oral history.
+A current project which has taken up much of my time in recent years has come to an end.
+This was the inspection and recording of historic buildings in connection with the Branxton & Crookham Village Atlas Project.
+It was a community project administered by the Till Valley Archaeological Society with the aid of a grant from the Heritage Lottery Fund.
+In addition to the Historic Buildings Group, there were three other groups of volunteers dealing with archaeology, social history and oral history.
+Publication is awaited.
+We are waiting for publication of the finished Atlas.
 There is more information on the TillVAS website—there is a link below.

 Information about this and other books, articles and poems can be seen on my Books & Books (cont.) pages and copies of some may be bought by clicking on the blue link at the top of the Books page and following the instructions.